 Fencing off a specific area for ornamentals or vegetables is a reliable way to keep gophers out of that specific area.
 Install 1/2” inch metal hardware cloth to a depth of 2-3 feet below grade and 6-8 inches above grade around the perimeter of the area to be protected.
 Once the fencing is installed and maintained, it may reduce the need to take temporary measures.

-Any gophers that are fenced in can be trapped alive in a humane trap such as Havahart Trap #0745 (X-Small 1-Door trap) or #1025 (Small 2-Door trap) baited with a bit of whole wheat bread with peanut butter and molasses on top.
-Release the gopher on your property unharmed, without touching it, far from the fenced part of your garden that you want to protect.
+Any gophers that are fenced in can be trapped alive in a humane trap such as Havahart Trap #0745 or #1025 baited with a bit of whole wheat bread with peanut butter and molasses on top.
+Release the gopher on your property unharmed, without touching it, away from the part of your garden that you want to protect.

 Plant daffodils around and within your garden.
 Daffodils repel gophers.

 Encouraging natural predators such as gopher snakes and barn owls may help to control gophers.
 You may already have a gopher snake in your garden.
 Barn owl boxes placed in vineyards and orchards can attract barn owl families and result in reduced gopher populations.
 Keep in mind that barn owls may also prey on other nocturnal wildlife that you donʼt want to harm.
 Only native predators such as snakes and barn owls should be encouraged.
 (Domestic cats are non-native predators and kill wildlife indiscriminately.
 They should be kept indoors at all times for their own safety, as well.)

 Some gardeners permit an area of their garden to grow weeds, a favorite food of gophers.
 Weeds are easy to provide if you have allowed a portion of your garden, ideally the portion most distant from your garden’s most protected area, to go natural.
 Gophers may be attracted to the weeds and leave the rest of your garden alone.